Last Updated on by

 What’s more, the integration with Nest and IFTTT helps you get more out of your Wemo.

 The offered Wemo products are also very affordable.
-The switches and plugs are under $40, while the cameras are under $100.
+The switches and plugs are at a decent price, while the cameras are priced pretty good.

 What could be better

 Wemo Home Automation may be simple to use, but its range of devices is very limited.
 It also does not work with Zigbee or Z-wave protocols.
 You are pretty much locked into a single vendor as there is no way for you to control smart devices from other brands with the Wemo app.

 If you have another smart device, for example, it means that you need to have the mobile app for that particular smart device aside from your Wemo app.